 In order to be eligible for University sponsorship for an H-1B visa, graduates of foreign (non-U.S.) medical schools must show successful completion of all three steps of the U.S. Medical Licensing Exam (USMLE), or equivalent as determined by the Secretary of Health and Human Services.

-Interested candidates should submit a letter of interest and curriculum vitae.
+Interested candidates should submit a letter of interest/cover letter and curriculum vitae.

 Equal Employment Opportunity Statement